What is the Little Rock 9/11 Memorial Stair Climb...

 Bell Ceremony--- A fire service tradition, the climber strikes a bell to honor the fallen responder they are climbing for.

-Group Photo--- There will be a group photo at the begining with all climbers The climbers will also have an opportunity to take group photographs following the climb with friends and family on the Little Rock 9/11 Memorial Stair Climb backdrop!
+Group Photo--- There will be a group photo at the beginning with all climbers The climbers will also have an opportunity to take group photographs following the climb with friends and family on the Little Rock 9/11 Memorial Stair Climb backdrop!

 High Rise Pack---A 50' length of 2 1/2" hose is laid out in the registration area where the climbers and volunteers are offered a chance to place their names on it.
 Before the climb starts, the hose is then folded into a hotel pack and carried into the stairwell with the first group.
 It stays in the stairwell until the last climber exits.
-After the event, the hose is then returned to the Fire Department who donated the hose and asked to display it proudly to show they will 'Never Forget'.

 On the morning of September 11, 2001 first responders from New York's Bravest and Finest responded to the terrorist attacks in order to perform the largest rescue and high-rise firefighting operation in history.
 Upon their arrival, firefighters climbed the stairs of the 110 story buildings in their forty to sixty pounds of personal protective gear PLUS twenty to thirty pounds of additional firefighting equipment.
 Law Enforcement Officers were right there beside them.
 The most poignant connection to their story occurs when "we climb because they climbed".
 Witnessing the event provides spectators (family, friends and the general public) both an inspiring experience and intense reminder of the sacrifice, dedication and commitment required of those who serve and protect their communities around the world.